alv2030/bike-demand-forecasting/README.md

 - Add Negative Binomial Regression to better handle overdispersion
 - Compare Poisson Regression with tree-based machine learning models
 - Add visualizations for hourly, seasonal, and weather-based demand patterns
-- Organize final model outputs and charts into a report folder